ScioShield/encoder/README.md

 Run the decoder script with `python3 decoder.py output.html` Note only works with base64 for now.
 ## Webpages
 The example webpages are `example.html` a simple "Hello World" webpage to test basic functionality. `exampleCoffeeHouse.html` is slightly more complex, included is an image (mime type base64) and some URLs that can be extracted in CyberChef.

+N.B.
+The code was generated with the help of OpenAI's CharGPT